onqtam/headjack/src/topics.md

 ██████████████████████████████████████████████████████████████████████████████
+# incentives
+██████████████████████████████████████████████████████████████████████████████

+We're the cattle and the platforms are our ranchers The media incentive alignment problem: what we're allowed to do with public data with no programmatic access to it "realigning incentives"
+By severing the connection between identity management and media we can better align the incentives of these systems - our IDMs would not be harvesting our attention and we could tune the addictiveness & notifications

+██████████████████████████████████████████████████████████████████████████████
 # problems
 ██████████████████████████████████████████████████████████████████████████████

 The public commons are gatekept and harvested by a select few platforms - we need to democratize access to what is public already

 fragmentation

+The great attention misallocation

+today's media is an attention hijacker - one that shows us what is salient to us, but not necessarily what's true

+> "The media's the most powerful entity on earth.
+They have the power to make the innocent guilty and to make the guilty innocent, and that's power.
+Because they control the minds of the masses." - [Malcolm X](https://www.goodreads.com/quotes/74430-the-media-s-the-most-powerful-entity-on-earth-they-have)

+Current social media is garbage- garbage in, garbage out

+We as a society dont know ourselves en masse - only a few companies are in that position

+Context switching is terrible for the brain - Twitter is an ADHD/ADD machine

 ██████████████████████████████████████████████████████████████████████████████
 # collective intelligence & sensemaking